 Later the apostle Paul wants a husband and wife to stop depriving one another.
 That is, if a wife wants to experience lovemaking culminating in orgasm, the husband must not deny her.
 The converse is also true.

 Stop depriving one another, except by agreement for a time, so that you may devote yourselves to prayer, and come together again so that Satan will not tempt you because of your lack of self-control.
 1 Corinthians 7:5 (NASB)

 In short, this verse reveals that lovemaking is more about your spouse than yourself.
 Lovemaking is giving of oneself to one’s wife or husband.
 Sadly, sex toys are often promoted by claiming that husbands cannot help a wife orgasm.
 The criticism ignores the fact that the porn industry has taught couples that women orgasm by vaginal stimulation, when in contrast Dr. Douglas Rosenau states that the vast majority of women orgasm in response to clitorial stimulation.
 That is why the vast majority of wives do not orgasm when the couple is engaged sexual activity.
-The wrong technique is not being used.
+The right technique is not being used for most women.

 Therefore, does the Bible prohibit sex toys?
-The answer is not explicitly.
+The answer is the Bible never refers to “sex toys.”
 Instead, Scripture teaches us that husbands and wives should satisfy one’s spouse.
 It takes practice to learn how to please one another.
-Lovemaking is a sensuous act that occurs between a man and wife who are devoted to each the other’s enjoyment.
+Lovemaking is a sensuous act that occurs between a man and wife who who are devoted to each other’s enjoyment.
 Next, we will explore the dangers and concerns about sex toys that the industry would prefer you not know.